COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

     7 10 sing
     8 11 sing

-_csp.input.composition_calculation  "fixed"
+_csp.input_composition_calculation  "fixed"
-_csp.input.composition_coefficients [ 2 1 ] # Indexes from molecule section (2 water molecules and one urea)
+_csp.input_composition_coefficients [ 2 1 ] # Indexes from molecule section (2 water molecules and one urea)
 ```

-`composition_coefficients` here refers to the molecule number.
-Worthy of note the use of the `Chemical` dictionary in
+`composition_coefficients` here refers to the molecular entity number.
+Worthy of note the use of the `Chemical`
-defining the molecules.
+dictionary in defining the molecules.

 Variable stoichiometry search can be specified in the same way as for inorganic systems: